Michael J. O’Connor, Executive Director

 Kooris served as the Connecticut Port Authority’s Chairman of the Board from July, 2019 through August, 2024.
 During that tenure, he oversaw the updating of the Port Authority’s policies and procedures and hired a full complement of experienced and dedicated staff.
 Concurrent to those internal operations improvements, the Port Authority entered into a transformative partnership with the private sector to rebuild the State Pier in New London for heavy lift cargo.
 This partnership has resulted in the pier’s utilization as the premier staging hub on the eastern seaboard for offshore wind.
 He currently serves as the Co-Chair of the Finance Committee.

 Thomas Patton is an experienced CEO and board member, with a record of applying good governance and professional management practices to private and public companies in the medical technology field.
 This experience includes providing board leadership to four public and eleven private companies.
 He has significant legal and practical expertise in compliance, and as Audit Chair, as Lead Director and as Chairman for boards.
-Patton is currently an advisor to SV Health Investors, a private equity group focused on investing in companies in the healthcare market.
-He also currently serves as an Adjunct Professor at Holy Cross College, teaching entrepreneurship to undergraduates.
+Patton currently serves on four Boards and is an advisor to SV Health Investors, a private equity group focused on investing in companies in the healthcare market.
+He also currently serves as an Adjunct Professor at Holy Cross College, teaching entrepreneurship.

-Patton started his career as a litigation attorney at the renowned law firm of Williams and Connolly in Washington, DC before joining Wright Medical as its General Counsel in 1993.
-He also served as an advisor to Ferrer Freeman & Company, a healthcare-focused private equity fund.
+Patton started his career as a litigation attorney at the renowned law firm of Williams and Connolly in Washington, DC, specializing in white collar criminal defense and general corporate defense.

 Patton graduated from The College of the Holy Cross in 1986, with a major in economics and accounting.
-At Holy Cross he was a captain of the football team his senior year and was recognized as a COSIDA Academic All-American, as the Walter Camp Connecticut Player of the Year, and as a National Football Foundation and Hall of Fame Scholar-Athlete—one of just 11 student athletes nationally.
+At Holy Cross he was a captain of the football team and received numerous national recognitions.
 He graduated magna cum laude from Georgetown University Law Center in 1989.

 David Pohorylo is a Connecticut native, born and raised in Windsor Locks before settling with his family in Monroe in 1985.
 He began his career in the maritime industry in 1974 when he joined the Swedish Brostrom Group in New York City as a staff accountant.
 Pohorylo worked with several of the group’s companies in New York and Gothenburg, Sweden before taking the position of Manager, Finance & M.I.S. of Brostrom Shipping Company North America in 1978.
 This was a new branch office for the Swedish parent, overseeing liner, bulker, tanker, trading and pool operations in the Americas.
 And when Brostrom’s AB Atlanttrafik headquarters relocated to the U.S. in 1983, Pohorylo assumed the position of Chief Corporate Controller & M.I.S.
 Director and, later, the position of Chief Financial Officer.